mike-ivs/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 )
 from sklearn.linear_model import LinearRegression

-# training estimators
+# Initialize estimators
 rf_reg = RandomForestRegressor(random_state=5)
 gb_reg = GradientBoostingRegressor(random_state=5)
 linear_reg = LinearRegression()
-voting_reg = VotingRegressor([("gb", rf_reg), ("rf", gb_reg), ("lr", linear_reg)])
+voting_reg = VotingRegressor([("rf", rf_reg), ("gb", gb_reg), ("lr", linear_reg)])

-# fit voting estimator
+# fit/train voting estimator
 voting_reg.fit(X_train, y_train)

-# lets also train the individual models for comparison
+# lets also fit/train the individual models for comparison
 rf_reg.fit(X_train, y_train)
 gb_reg.fit(X_train, y_train)
 linear_reg.fit(X_train, y_train)
 ~~~
 {: .language-python}

 We fit the voting regressor in the same way we would fit a single model.
 When the voting regressor is instantiated we pass it a parameter containing a list of tuples that contain the estimators we wish to stack: in this case the random forest, gradient boosting and linear regressors.
 To get a sense of what this is doing lets predict the first 20 samples in the test portion of the data and plot the results.

 ~~~
 import matplotlib.pyplot as plt